Xuxa: Fortune and investments

-At the age of 16, she began to model professionally.
-Years later, the affair with soccer player Pelé boosted her profile and in 1982 Xuxa already was considered one of the main publicity figures of the country, announcing from underwear to residential buildings.
-In the same year she obtained a supporting role in the soap opera Elas por Elas at Globo TV and over time had more of a role in the telenovela.
+At the age of 16, Xuxa began to model professionally.
+Years later, an affair with soccer player Pelé boosted her profile and in 1982 Xuxa already was considered one of the most recognizable public figures in the country, endorsing everything from underwear to residential buildings.
+In the same year she landed a supporting role in the soap opera Elas por Elas at Globo TV and over time had more roles in telenovelas.

-Also in 1982 Xuxa founded her first company, Xuxa Produções, a legal entity that takes care of the brand of Xuxa and holds, exclusively, the rights to commercialize the use of the brand and image of the artist, nationally and internationally, and represents the artist in contracts in any area.
-However, in 1993 Xuxa Produções was responsible for the coming of the Dangerous World Tour, from Michael Jackson to Brazil and has performed in other segments without the presence of Xuxa, as the co-production of films by Renato Aragão, Angelica and Father Marcelo Rossi.
+Also in 1982 Xuxa founded her first company, Xuxa Produções, a legal entity that takes care of the Xuxa brand and holds, exclusively, the rights to commercialize the use of the brand and image of the artist, both nationally and internationally.
+The company also represents Xuxa in any and all contracts.
+Additionally, the company has represented other interests as well, and in 1993 Xuxa Produções was responsible for bringing Michael Jackson's Dangerous World Tour to Brazil.
+The company was also involved in the co-production of films by Renato Aragão, Angelica and Father Marcelo Rossi.

-At the age of 20, in 1983, Xuxa was invited to present the Clube da Criança in the extinct TV Manchete.
-During this time, she worked as a model during the week in New York City, and recorded the show on weekends.
-However, the agency made her choose between career photos and walkways as a model or TV and Xuxa opted for the television show.
-With the success of audience of the program and the album Xuxa e Seus Amigos, which sold 500,000 copies, Xuxa was contracted by Globo TV and Som Livre.
+Following her successful entry to Clube da Criança, the start of her modeling career on weekdays in New York City, and the release of her album Xuxa e Seus Amigos (which sold 500,000 copies in 1983), Xuxa was contracted by Globo TV and Som Livre.
 In the same year Xuxa founded the brand O Bicho Comeu, responsible for the commercialization of clothes and accessories for children.